Top 8 Collaboration Tools for a Startup to Boost Productivity

 Be deliberate, or your communication will falter, causing misunderstandings and impeding your workflow.

 Effective communication is purposeful.
-It involves carefully considering what is said, whom to say it to, how it will be perceived, and its purpose.
+It involves carefully considering what is said, who it is said to, how it will be perceived, and its purpose.

 Lousy communication: “Hey guys, I need someone to help with the report on logistics.